-7. Central heating

-Is there a central heating system in your property?
-(Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Gas-fired If you have answered yes or partial - what kind of central heating is there?
+(ii) Did this work involve any changes to the window or door openings?
+No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+7. Central heating a) Is there a central heating system in your property?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Yes If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central 2016 heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
-2018 Oct (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate No which is less than 10 years old?
-9. Issues that may have affected your property Has there been any storm, flood, fire or other structural No a) damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding? b) Are you aware of the existence of asbestos in your No property?
-10. Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas Yes a) If you have answered Yes, who is the supplier: EDF (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: Yes EDF If you have answered Yes, who is the supplier: (iv) Mains Drainage: Yes If you have answered Yes, who is the supplier: Local Authority (v) Telephone: Yes Virgin If you have answered Yes, who is the supplier: (vi) Cable TV or Satellite: Yes If you have answered Yes, who is the supplier: Virgin
+If you have answered yes, please answer the three questions below: Gas-fired (i) When was your central heating system or partial central heating system installed?
+1982 (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Yes (iii) When was your maintenance agreement last renewed?
+(Please provide the month and year).
+May 2021 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+No 9.
+Issues that may have affected your property a) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+No If you have answered yes, is the damage the subject of any outstanding? - b) Are you aware of the existence of asbestos in your property?
+No 10.
+Please select which services are connected to your property a) (i) Gas or Liquid Petroleum Gas Yes If you have answered Yes, who is the supplier: Octopus Energy (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: Yes If you have answered Yes, who is the supplier: Octopus Energy (iv) Mains Drainage: Yes If you have answered Yes, who is the supplier: Local Authority